Xenobiology

 Xenobiology (XB) is a subfield of synthetic biology, the study of synthesizing and manipulating biological devices and systems.
-The name "xenobiology" derives from the Greek word xenos, which means "stranger, alien".
+The name xenobiology derives from the Ancient Greek word ξένος (xénos), meaning "stranger", "foreigner", or "alien".
 Xenobiology is a form of biology that is not (yet) familiar to science and is not found in nature.
 In practice, it describes novel biological systems and biochemistries that differ from the canonical DNA–RNA-20 amino acid system (see central dogma of molecular biology).
-For example, instead of DNA or RNA, XB explores nucleic acid analogues, termed xeno nucleic acid (XNA) as information carriers.
+For example, instead of DNA or RNA, the field of xenobiology explores nucleic acid analogues, termed xeno nucleic acid (XNA) as information carriers.
 It also focuses on an expanded genetic code and the incorporation of non-proteinogenic amino acids, or "xeno amino acids" into proteins.

 Difference between xeno-, exo-, and astro-biology

 "Astro" means "star" and "exo" means "outside".
 Both exo- and astrobiology deal with the search for naturally evolved life in the Universe, mostly on other planets in the circumstellar habitable zone.
 (These are also occasionally referred to as xenobiology.)
 Whereas astrobiologists are concerned with the detection and analysis of life elsewhere in the Universe, xenobiology attempts to design forms of life with a different biochemistry or different genetic code than on planet Earth.